ultraleap/UnityPlugin/README.md

 2. An Ultraleap Hand Tracking Camera - follow setup process [here][developer-site-setup-camera].
 3. Unity 2019.4 LTS or newer.
 UnityPlugin packages have been tested to work against 2019.4 LTS and 2020.3 LTS.
 4. Windows® 10, 64-bit
+5. Follow one of the Installation workflows listed below.

 **Please note:**